contagious bovine pleuropneumonia

-The isolation and growth of M. m. mycoides SC is essential for the diagnosis and confirmation of outbreaks of CBPP.
-Subsequently, it is also a requirement of the OIE for countries wishing to declare freedom from CBPP under the recommended standards for epidemiological surveillance systems for the disease (OIE, 1997).
-Nasal swabs, bronchoalveolar lavage and blood may be taken from live animals and tissue samples from edge of pulmonary lesions, broncho-pulmonary lymph nodes, pleural fluid, and joint fluid from calves may be taken at postmortem.
+For the isolation and growth of M. m. mycoides SC, nasal swabs, bronchoalveolar lavage and blood may be taken from live animals and tissue samples from edge of pulmonary lesions, broncho-pulmonary lymph nodes, pleural fluid, and joint fluid from calves may be taken at postmortem.

 Growth, Isolation and Transport Media